- Critical Support Services

 - Part time: Part and Full Time up to 37.5 hours per week

 - Stanmore, Middlesex

-A very exciting opportunity has arisen to for a Registered Nurse work in our Intensive Care/High Dependency Unit and gain critical care skills.
+A very exciting opportunity has arisen for a Paediatric Nurse to work in our new Children’s High Dependency Unit and gain critical care skills.

 The Alan Bray Unit/Children’s High Dependency Unit is a combined Intensive care unit/ high dependency unit, which cares for a wide range of critically ill adults and children with musculo-skeletal conditions pre and post operatively.
 These include complex spinal surgery, oncology, urology and peripheral nerve injuries.
 We are also linked to The National Spinal Cord Injury Centre and participate in acute rehabilitation programme.

-We are looking for Band 5 Registered Nurses to join our well-established MDT providing high standards of care to patients and their families in our 16 bedded facility.
-We are willing to consider newly qualified candidates.
+We are looking for a Band 5 RSCN to join our well-established MDT providing high standards of care to patients and their families in our 16 bedded facility.
+We are willing to consider newly qualified candidates

 Applicants should be dedicated to providing a high standard of care; should have effective communication skills and work well as a member of a team.
 You will be expected to make an active contribution to the unit’s development as we enter an exciting period of expansion in the trust.

 We are privileged at this trust to have free onsite parking for all patients and staff.
 There is also a free shuttle bus for staff and patients to the nearest tube station at Stanmore.
 Staff are also entitled to reduced membership at the Aspire Fitness and Leisure Centre.